Plantius/mc_modpack_creator/README.md

 ## TODO

+- Show more info about newer mod version when update is found
 - Correctly download dependencies for mods that have them
 - Check if a mod is already in the project
 - Add `View mods` menu